galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 >
 {: .hands_on}

-Your main Galaxy window will now show the current history as "Next-analysis", and it will have one dataset in it.
+Your main Galaxy window will now show "Next Analysis" as the current history, and it will have one dataset in it.

 At any time, you can go back into the "View all histories" page and "Switch to" a different history.